 Preheat oven to 350 F. Place chopped strawberries on an oven proof baking pan with sides.
 Sprinkle vinegar and monk fruit sugar over strawberries.
 Put strawberries in a preheated oven for 25 minutes.
 Allow to cool.
 Once they are cooled put into a food processor and pulse 3-4 times.
 Careful not to liquify strawberries.

 1 1/2 teaspoon baking powder

 1 cup thin canned coconut milk

 1/4 cup chopped fresh strawberries

 Serve with more cut up strawberries

-Mix together cassava flour, baking powder and coconut sugar.
-Blend together milk, beaten egg, avocado oil and puree.
+Mix together cassava flour, baking powder, and coconut sugar.
+Blend together milk, beaten egg, avocado oil, and puree.
 Combine flour mixture with egg mixture.
 Blend 1 tablespoon cassava flour with 1/4 cup chopped strawberries.
-Slowly fold in the the strawberries.
+Slowly fold in the strawberries.
 Heat a frying pan on medium with a little avocado oil.
-Once pan is heated add about a 1/4 cup of Strawberry pancake batter to pan and flatten out as best you can.
+Once the pan is heated add about a 1/4 cup of Strawberry pancake batter to pan and flatten out as best you can.
 My pan can fit 3 1/4 cup pancakes.
-Cook until small holes appear on top side of pancake.
-Carefully flip pancake and continue cooking until pancake is done.
+Cook until small holes appear on the top side of the pancake.
+Carefully flip the pancake and continue cooking until pancake is done.
 This batter takes a little longer to fry than conventional pancakes.
 The pancakes do not get as crispy on the outside.
 Serve with maple syrup, or Old Fashioned Buttermilk Syrup made with coconut milk.